ExternalITools/YRS-Stealer/README.md

 For those interested in obtaining the Stub, it is available for purchase.
-Please contact the developer directly via [Discord:https://discord.gg/keAZdHPbTb]() for further details.
+Please contact the developer directly via [Discord| https://discord.gg/keAZdHPbTb]() for further details.